sinisa-susnjar/cppbench/README.md

 An easy to use C++ header only benchmark inspired by Perl's "Benchmark" module.

 # Sample
-The sample.cc shows a simple use case for the benchmark - compare the runtimes of various string to double conversion functions.
+The file sample.cc shows a simple use case for the benchmark - comparing the runtimes of various string to double conversion functions.

 To build the sample, simply invoke ``make``, then run it like this: